Presbyterians work to reduce carbon footprint in St. Louis

 “The Giddings-Lovejoy earth care team will also be at the Global Marketplace this year,” Maudlin said.
 “The team will be there all week to discuss earth care congregation options as well as other St. Louis opportunities that people can connect with.”

 The 223rd General Assembly will conclude on Saturday, June 23.

 The Presbyterian Hunger Program is made possible by donations to One Great Hour of Sharing.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: carbon footprint, earth care, environment, ga223, general assembly, green dining alliance, presbyterian hunger program, Presbytery of Giddings-Lovejoy, recycling, st. louis, sustainability

-Ministries: Compassion, Peace and Justice, Environmental Ministries, Presbyterian Hunger Program
+Ministries: Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program